easyw/kicad-3d-models-in-freecad/cadquery/FCAD_script_generator/WIP/README.md

 added in molded the option to write only needed parameters (i.e. molded None default, True option)

-NB for loading fp a folder with kicad_mod files need to be placed as sub-folder
+### NB for loading fp a folder with kicad_mod files needs to be placed as sub-folder